rednafi/rednafi.com/content/go/mux_embedded_delegation.md

 each one wraps the next properly.
 This avoids deep nesting like `middleware3(middleware2(middleware1(mux)))` and keeps the middleware chain tidy.

-You’d then use it like this:
+You'd then use it like this:

 ```go
 func main() {